-SENDCO Cathy Utley teaches in Foundation Stage.
-She is available to talk to parents of children with SEND after school or on Wednesday mornings.
-You can find her in her classroom, or in the office near the main entrance on Wednesday mornings.
-If you would like to make an appointment, you can catch her in her classroom, make an appointment with the office or email her on Cathy.Utley@york.gov.uk.
+SENDCO Chloe Bell teaches in Y5/6.
+You can find her in her classroom, or in the office near the main entrance on a Thursday.
+Cathy Utley is also in school on a Thursday and can be found in the school office.
+Chloe is available to talk to parents of children with SEND after school, or on a Thursday.
+If you would like to make an appointment, you can catch Chloe Bell in her classroom, make an appointment with the office or email Chloe and Cathy on SENDCO@stoswalds.yorkschools.net.